1602/compound/docs/sources/markdown/extension-api.md

 };
 ```

-We trying to keep compound core tiny, some parts of framework now moved to
+We are trying to keep compound core tiny, some parts of framework now moved to
 separate modules:

 - railway-routes